Remediate Semi-Diplomatic Transcriptions

 Update the Tagging Declaration: Final Styling

-If there is styling that is consistent throughout your source material that is not included in LEMDOʼs default semi-diplomatic transcription CSS, add to the <tagsDecl> element that you created earlier.
+If there is styling that is consistent throughout your source material that is not included in LEMDO’s default semi-diplomatic transcription CSS (see Default Style in Semi-Diplomatic Transcriptions), create a <tagsDecl> element as a child of the <encodingDesc> in the <teiHeader> of your file.
 You can add document-specific CSS here.
 For information on how to add styling using the <tagsDecl> , see Encode File-Wide Style in Semi-Diplomatic Transcriptions.

 Number Speeches